dzuk-mutant/blockchain/readme.md

 ### advertising

+This an instance that either exists solely for corporate advertising, or is actively or planning to sell their instance space for corporate advertising.

-Corporate advertising is enabled on this instance.
-There's a difference between personal and community announcements of things and straight-up corporate advertising.
+There's a difference between personal and community announcements of things and corporate advertising.
 This is for the latter, not the former.

 ### bigotry

 Here are some examples!
 Take your pick:

-- racism
+- racism / racialism
 - homophobia
 - anti-LGBTQ+++ [[link]](https://www.splcenter.org/fighting-hate/extremist-files/ideology/anti-lgbt)
 - TERFs / fake goths [[link]](theterfs.com/)